OrenGrinker/jsTextFromImage/README.md

 # JSTextFromImage

-Get descriptions of images using OpenAI's GPT-4 Vision models, Azure OpenAI, and Anthropic Claude in an easy way.
+Get descriptions of images using OpenAI's GPT-4o Vision models and Anthropic Claude in an easy way.

 ## Installation